homethagan/homethagan/README.md

 - 👋 Hi, I’m @homethagan
-- 👀 I’m interested in programming
+- 👀 I’m interested in Networking
-- 🌱 I’m currently learning python
+- 🌱 I’m currently Cisco Switching and Routing

 <!---
 homethagan/homethagan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.